-Morpion Solitaire - Records Grids (5D game)
+Morpion Solitaire - Record Grids (5D game)

 August 21st, 2010: new 5D record with a grid of 82 moves by Christopher D. Rosin, USA, only 5 days after his 5T record!!!
 Two more moves than the previous 5D record by Tristan Cazenave.
 Chris Rosin got his result after only one hour of computation, reusing the same software that produced his 5T record.
 A very powerful algorithm and software!